Finding your birth family

 Restrictions on releasing information

-If your birth child is younger than 20, or they've asked to keep their information private, you may not be able to get information about them.
+If your birth child is younger than 20, you may not be able to get information about them.
 If this is the case, we'll talk you through what this means.

 Connecting you to your birth child